 1. We are bolstering the systems that address compliance, risk management and information security as a means of enhancing our internal control processes.

 2. We actively disclose information to promote management transparency.

-3. We are building relationships with our vendors and in addition to maintaining fair and appropriate relations with our business partners.
+3. We are building partnerships with our vendors and in addition, maintaining fair and appropriate relations with our business partners.
 We are working to encourage socially responsible practices through all our dealings.

 1. The Group employs four auditors, three of whom are not OLC employees.

-3. In accordance with our Audit Policy and the Basic Internal Auditing Plan, our auditors conduct briefing sessions with directors and employees, review the contents of key documents, and discuss matters that have been deliberated at important meetings and the findings of company audits.
+3. In accordance with our Audit Policy and the Basic Internal Auditing Plan, our auditors conduct briefing sessions with directors and employees, review the contents of key documents, and discuss matters that have been deliberated at important meetings as well as the findings of company audits.

 4. We have assigned dedicated staff in the Corporate Auditor Office to provide assistance to corporate auditors.
-Additionally, internal regulations require that officers provide corporate auditors essential and appropriate information on a timely basis in order to ensure that audits are effective.
+Additionally, internal regulations require that officers provide corporate auditors essential and appropriate information on a timely basis so that audits are effective.

 Internal Auditing Department and Financial Auditors

-2. In order to ensure accuracy in our financial statements our accounts are audited by KPMG AZUSA LLC.
+2. In order to confirm accuracy in our financial statements our accounts are audited by KPMG AZUSA LLC.

 In order to provide reliable financial reporting, we have established a Committee for the Promotion of Internal Controls to satisfy the Internal Control over Financial Reporting requirement stipulated in the Financial Instruments and Exchange Law, and are consolidating our system of internal controls for the entire OLC Group.